 You will have grown healthy and strong and understand how to look after your body

 You will have known friendship and learned how to get along well with other people

 You will feel part of your local community and proud of your school

 I have a daughter in Y5.
 In addition to being a Co-opted Governor , I have previously been a parent governor and in my professional life I am an Assistant Headteacher in a neighbouring LA.
 This means that I bring experience of how other Governing bodies work.
-I sit on the Post Ofsted Action Plan committee and have sat on the Finance committee in the past.
+I sit on the Post Ofsted Action Plan committee and am Chair of the Curriculum Committee.

 I feel very privileged to work with the CCofE Staff who are professional and approachable at all times and are passionate about teaching our children to reach their maximum potential.
 I want to be the bridge between the parents and school and the voice for the parents, collectively.

 I have lived in Chingford since 1978 and been a regular worshipper at St Peter and St Paul for more than thirty years.
 I have been a foundation governor (nominated by the church) for nearly ten years.
 I retired from school as Head Teacher of a 100% bi-lingual, Church of England, school in inner London before becoming a senior lecturer on the primary PGCE (Post Graduate Certificate in Education) programme at the University of East London.
 This gave me the opportunity of observing trainee teachers in a wide variety of East London schools.

 I have a special interest in provision for children with special educational needs and disabilities.
 All children are special in their own way and need support and encouragement to discover their unique gifts and talents as well as developing the resourcefulness, resilience and persistence in the face of challenge that underpins successful learning.